Yoshitomo Hori: Hekinan murders

 Around May 1998, Kim (who had changed his surname to Hori) failed to pay the loan for the car, angering his brother, as he had to pay the 1,700 yen to the company.
 In his desperation, Hori began thinking about gaining money through small crimes, first considering purse snatching before turning towards robbing pachinko parlors.
 He initially tried to survey a parlor in Owariasahi he had never visited before, but decided that it would be too difficult, so he instead opted to break into the parlor after it had closed.
-Hori returned home to prepare tools, and when he returned, he saw the store's manager, 45-year-old Kazuo Magoori, exiting and heading home.
+Hori went home to prepare tools, and when he returned to the parlor he saw the store's manager, 45-year-old Kazuo Magoori, exiting and heading home.

-At this time, Hori decided that it would be better to follow the man to his home in Hekinan, from where he likely steal much more money he had hidden in various safes.
+At this time, Hori decided that it would be better to follow the man to his home in Hekinan, where he could likely steal much more money he had hidden in various safes.
 In the day, he surveyed the home and, pretending to be conducting research for a questionnaire, asked Magoori's wife, 36-year-old Satomi, whether anyone else was living with them, to which she replied that their two children were with them.
 On the afternoon on June 28, 1998, accompanied by Hayama, he went to the Magoori residence and asked to be allowed inside, pretending to be an acquaintance of Kazuo.
-Hori waited until he returned home, then proceeded to strangled the couple one after the other.
+Hori waited until he returned home, then proceeded to strangle the couple one after the other.
 The two men then stole any valuables they could find.

-Shortly after the incident, his wife, fed up with his behavior, filed for divorce.
+Shortly after the incident, Hori's wife, fed up with his behavior, filed for divorce.
 Fearing that he might be investigated by police, Hori agreed to the divorce, which was finalized in July 1998.
 Left jobless, he lived with Hinoe until he and Sato started vandalizing vending machines.
 Not long after this began, his mistress found out that he had been stealing from her and kicked him out.
 Hori then returned to his parents' house, where he again started working for his older brothers, helping with construction of exterior walls.